 Even if a woman isn’t accustomed to taking vitamins regularly, most usually begin supplementing with something when they find out they’re pregnant.
 It's also important for pregnant women and new mothers to focus on nutrient dense foods, but there are times when this can feel challenging.
-Such as during early pregnancy when nausea and food aversions are common, or early postpartum when the new demands of motherhood may cause a women to turn to poorer quality convenience foods.
+Such as during early pregnancy when nausea and food aversions are common, or early postpartum when the new demands of motherhood may cause a woman to turn to poorer quality convenience foods.

 As a Prenatal Nutritionist and promoter of real food, I always suggest aiming to meet nutrient needs through whole foods first.
 If you don't eat a well balanced diet, simply taking isolated, synthetic nutrients won't have the same beneficial effects.
 The nutrients found in whole foods work synergistically and contain many necessary cofactors and enzymes required by the body to be properly activated and absorbed.